Renaissance

 Sandro Botticelli, Portrait of a Young Woman, 1480–1485, Städelsches Kunstinstitut und Städtische Galerie, Frankfurt am Main

-4. It’s meaning it’s still unclear
+4. It’s meaning is still unclear

 Venus standing in her arch.